 --ndb-schema-dist-timeoutmakes it possible to set the length of time to wait until a schema operation is marked as having timed out.

 Disk data file distribution.
 NDB Cluster 8.0.14, uses the MySQL data dictionary to make sure that disk data files and related constructs such as tablespaces and log file groups are correctly distributed between all connected SQL nodes.

 Schema synchronization of tablespace objects.
 When a MySQL Server connects as an SQL node to an NDB cluster, it checks its data dictionary against the information found in the

 Previously, the only

-NDBobjects synchronized on connection of a new SQL node were databases and tables; MySQL NDB Cluster 8.0.14 and later also implement schema synchronization of disk data objects including tablespaces and log file groups.
+NDBobjects synchronized on connection of a new SQL node were databases and tables; MySQL NDB Cluster 8.0 also implements schema synchronization of disk data objects including tablespaces and log file groups.
 Among other benefits, this eliminates the possibility of a mismatch between the MySQL data dictionary and the

 NDBdictionary following a native backup and restore, in which tablespaces and log file groups were restored to the

 NDBdictionary, but not to the MySQL Server's data dictionary.

 It is also no longer possible to issue a